Rothamsted/rdf2pg/README.md

 You can configure the way RDF is mapped into Neo4J entities (nodes, node properties, relations and relation properties) by means of SPARQL queries, which are listed in Spring Beans configuration files.

 See the [DBPedia example](rdf2neo/src/test/resources/multi_config_indexing.xml) to get a first idea.
+These files are distributed with the [command line tool](rdf2neo-cli), which is typically what you want to use to convert your own RDF files.

 See also [integration tests](rdf2neo/src/test/java/uk/ac/rothamsted/rdf/neo4j/load/CypherLoaderIT.java) for programmatic invocation examples.